alchimya/DoYouREST/README.md

 <br/>
 Imagine that you have a mobile app with a “check-in” function like Facebook.
 <br/>
-The mobile device sends a request though a web api, sending latitude and longitude of its current position.
+The mobile device sends a request through a web api, sending latitude and longitude of its current position.
 <br/>
 The server will recevive these data and will dispatch, for example, these information to a web client, connected to the server with socket.io, that can show these information on a map.